lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 increased by one and an empty All-1 fragment is sent to request the SCHC ACK for the last window.
 If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC Fragmented packet transmission by transmitting the Sender-Abort fragment.

+If the sender receives a SCK ACK with a Bitmap containing a bit set for a SCHC Fragment that it has not sent during the transmission phase of this window, it MUST abort the whole fragmentation and transmission of this SCHC Packet.

 Unlike the sender, the receiver for ACK-on-Error has a larger amount of differences compared with ACK-Always.
 First, an SCHC ACK is not sent unless there is a lost SCHC Fragment or an unexpected behavior.
 With the exception of the last window, where